slade77777/myria/README.md

 ## Structure

-- Put all components in `src/components` with PascalCase name, i.e. `src/components/Button.tsx`
+- Put all components in `src/components` with PascalCase name, e.g. `src/components/Button.tsx`
-- If a component belongs to a specific page, put it in the respective page folder `src/components/[page]/[ComponentName]`, i.e. `src/components/home/Hero.tsx`
+- If a component belongs to a specific page, put it in the respective page folder `src/components/[page]/[ComponentName]`, e.g. `src/components/home/Hero.tsx`
-- If a component has many small separate components/utils, put them in a folder `src/components/[ComponentName]/[ComponentName]`, i.e. `src/components/Header/Header.tsx` and export it in `src/components/Header/index.tsx`
+- If a component has many small separate components/utils, put them in a folder `src/components/[ComponentName]/[ComponentName]`, e.g. `src/components/Header/Header.tsx` and export it in `src/components/Header/index.tsx`

 ## Images

-- Put images in its respective page folder with kebab-case name `public/images/[page]/[image-name]`, i.e. `src/images/home/header-bg.png`
+- Put images in its respective page folder with kebab-case name `public/images/[page]/[image-name]`, e.g. `src/images/home/header-bg.png`
-- If an image need an optimized format, optimize it and name it into `[image-name]_op.[ext]`, i.e. `src/images/home/header-bg_op.png`
+- If an image need an optimized format, optimize it and name it into `[image-name]_op.[ext]`, e.g. `src/images/home/header-bg_op.png`

 ## Styling